 The APTA Education Leadership Institute (ELI) Fellowship is a yearlong blended learning (online and onsite) program that is intended to develop innovative and influential leaders in physical therapy education who can function within a changing politico-sociocultural environment.
 ELI is intended for novice and aspiring PT and PTA program directors.
 A maximum of 18 fellows-in-training are accepted annually.
 The next cohort will be identified in the spring, officially begin in July 2018, and graduate in July 2019.

 ELI applicants should consider these essential features before applying and be prepared to:

-- Complete a 2-hour virtual orientation Webinar session in July that launches the ELI Fellowship program.
+- Complete a 2-hour virtual orientation on July 2018 (TBD).

 - Complete all course, participant, and program assessments and evaluations.

 - Arrange for regular, ongoing meetings with your institutional supervisor throughout ELI.

 Eligibility Criteria (Subject to Change for 2018-2019 Cohort)

 - The applicant should be a current or emerging leader or academic administrator.